Ekkehard-Schulze/indoor-climate-logger/README.md

 6. On MS-Windows PCs only I2C-sensors are supported.
 ADT7420 fails due to a driver bug.

-7. On Raspberry Pi kernel driven One-Wire and Blinka I2C are supported.
+7. On Raspberry Pi kernel driven 1-Wire and Blinka I2C are supported.